-- 2.06 (a) The Employer will assign at least one hundred and fifty-seven and one half (157.5) Bargaining Unit RN hours per week. - (b) In the event the Employer cannot meet their ongoing obligation for scheduled RN hours in part (a) above, it shall so notify the Union and fully disclose the reasons thereof. - (c) If the failure to staff is a legitimate recruitment issue, there shall be no violation of this Agreement.
-The Employer will make reasonable efforts to recruit a replacement and will provide the Union with an outline of recruitment activities. - (d) Further, if there is a reduction in beds, occupancy levels or CMI or its equivalent below the levels in effect as of June 30, 2011, a reduction in the complement shall not constitute a breach of this Agreement, as long as the reduction is proportionate. - (e) If there is any other reason for the failure to staff in accordance with this article, the Union and Employer will attempt to find a resolution and if unable to do so, the matter may be referred to Arbitration.
+- 2.06 (a) The Employer will assign at least the same number of total bargaining unit RN hours that are equal to those hours that were scheduled in the last week ending prior to June 30, 2009.
+For clarity, this includes existing vacancies. - (b) In the event the Employer cannot meet their ongoing obligation for scheduled RN hours in part (a) above, it shall so notify the Union and fully disclose the reasons thereof. - (c) If the failure to staff is a legitimate recruitment issue, there shall be no violation of this Agreement.
+The Employer will make reasonable efforts to recruit a replacement and will provide the Union with an outline of recruitment activities. - (d) Further, if there is a reduction in beds, occupancy levels or CMI or its equivalent below the levels in effect as of June 30, 2009, a reduction in the complement shall not constitute a breach of this Agreement, as long as the reduction is proportionate. - (e) If there is any other reason for the failure to staff in accordance with this article, the Union and Employer will attempt to find a resolution and if unable to do so, the matter may be referred to Arbitration.